 Our inspiration is the work we do to save animals, the strength of our animals to overcome monumental obstacles and the lives we change.
 What we have realized through Winter is that our mission does so much more than rescue the animals; it saves the lives of the people they touch.
 They connect, they give to us, they inspire.
 Read about our mission here!

 Our educational programs include school field trips, classroom visits, on-site class programs, custom remote broadcasts, sleepovers, camps and industry education.
 For specific details of our programs, click here.

 Sea Turtle Nesting

-- We have been selected by Pinellas County to monitor nearly 26 miles of coast line to report on any sea turtle nesting activity.
+- We have been selected by Pinellas County to monitor nearly 13 miles of coastline to report on any sea turtle nesting activity.
 The dual mission of releasing injured and sick turtles back into the wild, while ensuring as many hatchlings as possible, helps to save these species from extinction.

 - We take early morning patrols to locate new nesting sites and late night patrols to check existing nests for hatchlings.
 Staff, interns and volunteers are trained to recognize the tracks left behind by nesting females.
 Once we find these tracks, we locate the egg cavity and mark off the nest site for further observation.
 We also GPS-locate the nest for study and daily observation.

 Nesting begins in May and the last nest will usually hatch by the end of October.
 Our monitoring area averages 120 nests per season, with each nest containing a range of 100 to 110 eggs.
 We have released more than 60,000 sea turtle hatchlings into the Gulf of Mexico since 2005.

 CMA is dedicated to the rescue, rehabilitation and release of sick and injured marine animals.
 Every animal that comes through our doors arrives because it was found suffering from an illness or severe injury in the wild.

 - Most of our animals were found by local residents, fishermen, park rangers or visitors to the area.